 Usually, when you want to send data to someone, you need to have an account in the common service among you and his/her In addition, the service may require you to install specific software to share the data.

-Piping server is designed to solve the problems above
+Piping Server is designed to solve the problems above Piping Server allows you to use without any…

 This project is written in TypeScript.